Why UMD for my MSW?

 The Advanced Generalist Program allows students with a BSW from an accredited undergraduate institution to complete their Master's in one calendar year of full time course and field work.
 This program allows for either a Summer or Fall start and can also be adjusted to a part time schedule to meet your needs.
 This 34 credit program includes a 480 hour field experience with direct supervision by an MSW in the field.

 The Generalist Program allows students with a Bachelor's degree in a wide range of fields to complete their MSW in 2 years of full time course and field work.
-This 51 credit program includes two field internship placements, the first for 420 hours and the second for 480 hours, all supervised by professionals with an MSW degree.
+Students can start this 51 credit program in the Fall semester and includes two field internship placements, the first for 420 hours and the second for 480 hours, all supervised by professionals with an MSW degree.
 (MSW Admissions and Application information)

-Coursework in both the Generalist and Advanced Generalist program can be used to meet the educational requirements for becoming a clinical social worker in Minnesota and many other states.
+Coursework in both the Generalist and Advanced Generalist program can be used to meet the educational requirements for becoming a licensed clinical social worker in Minnesota and many other states.
 Many social workers will encounter and need to be familiar with recognizing how mental health affects functioning.
 In our program, students can complete coursework that will enable them to work in their early career, perhaps in child welfare or case management, and pursue clinical licensure later in their career.
+See our page on licensure and clinical licensure.
+We also offer a scholarship for students interested in pursuing clinical practice with children, adolescents, and youth in transition.

 We offer convenience

-We understand that those pursuing a masters of social work often have busy lives and responsibilities.
+We understand that those pursuing an MSW degree often have busy lives and responsibilities.
 That’s why we have changed our credit payment structure so that part-time students pay the same rate as full time students.
 A variety of financial aid opportunities available for both full time and part-time students.
 For your convenience classes offered on Thursday and Friday to allow time for work or field placements on other days.
 Check out the sample schedules in the MSW Handbook to see the variety of ways to complete your coursework.

 We offer you personal connection